goessner/mec2/docs/getting_started.md

 Inside the `render` queue the `model.timer` is advanced one sixtieth of a second each iteration by calling `model.tick(1/60)`.
 Assuming a 60hz Monitor is used (or at least requestAnimationFrame operates in 60hz) this results in a convenient mapping to real time.

-If you want to know more about `g2` feel free to check out [g2's GitHub page](github.com/goessner/g2).
+If you want to know more about `g2` feel free to check out [g2's documentation](https://goessner.github.io/g2).